vegaprotocol/specs/protocol/0000-floating-point-non-determinism.md

 It must be possible to prescribe to each bundle of state variables how the consensus value should be chosen from the candidates gathered from the nodes.

-Each calculation will be triggered by an event (value change or time passing); the event will have a unique identifier (hash).
+Each calculation will be triggered by the specified [event](#update-events).
+Each event will have a unique identifier (hash).
 Any candidate values should be submitted along with that hash.
 We wait for 2/3 (rounded up) answers with mathcing identifier to be submitted.
 If all candidate values for a given variable are equal to each other then just accept that value.

 If at least one value differs then:

-1) Emit an event announcing this (indicates either an unstable risk calculation or malicious nodes)
+1) Emit an event announcing this (indicates either an unstable risk calculation or malicious nodes).
 1) A node is chosen at random to propose a value, submit as candidate and to be voted upon (whether within tolerance or not) by other nodes.
 This is repeated until a value has been accepted.
 1) This may continue indefinitely.
 It will be terminated when a new event arrives asking for a calculation with new inputs.
 If we got here emit a different event because we either have a really really unstable calculation or malicious nodes.
-1) If update hasn't been achieved after some predefined (network parameter) number of update events an appropriate event should be emitted to indicate that market is operating with stale state variables.
+1) If update hasn't been achieved after some predefined number of update events an appropriate event should be emitted to indicate that market is operating with stale state variables.

-Note that the inputs need to be gathered when the event triggering the re-calculation has been announced (this is determinstic) so that all calculations are done with the same inputs for the same event.
+Note that the state variable calculation inputs need to be gathered when the event triggering the re-calculation has been announced (this is determinstic) so that all calculations are done with the same inputs for the same event.

 ### Update events